-The Company provides deferred taxes for the presumed ultimate repatriation to the U.S. of earnings from certain of its non-U.S. subsidiaries and unconsolidated affiliates.
+The Company has historically provided deferred taxes for the presumed ultimate repatriation to the U.S. of earnings from certain of its non-U.S. subsidiaries and unconsolidated affiliates.
 Through December 31, 2014 the indefinite reinvestment criteria had been applied to certain entities and allowed the Company to overcome that presumption to the extent the earnings were to be indefinitely reinvested outside the United States.
-As a result of the Company internal restructuring of its foreign entities that was initiated in the second quarter of 2015, the Company determined that the indefinite reinvestment assertion should be expanded to include additional non-U.S. subsidiaries.
-As a result of the 2015 actions, the Company recorded a discrete net tax benefit in the second quarter of 2015 which includes the benefit of applying the indefinite reinvestment assertion to the foreign entities reorganized under a new European holding company.
-No deferred income taxes have been provided as of December 31, 2016 on the applicable undistributed earnings of the non-U.S. subsidiaries of \$286.7 million and \$214.1 million at December 31, 2016 and 2015, respectively, for which deferred taxes have not been provided as such earnings are presumed to be indefinitely reinvested in the foreign subsidiaries.
-It is not practical to determine the amount of deferred income taxes not provided on these earnings.
-If at some future date these earnings cases to be indefinitely reinvested and are repatriated, the Company continues to provide deferred taxes, as required, on the undistributed earnings of foreign subsidiaries and unconsolidated affiliates that are not deemed to be indefinitely reinvested in operations outside the United States.
+As a result of the Company's internal restructuring of its foreign entities that was initiated in 2015, the Company determined that the indefinite reinvestment assertion to the foreign entities earnings of a company is overcome that presumption to the extent the earnings of foreign subsidiaries.
+As a result of the 2015 actions, the Company recorded a discrete net tax benefit in 2015 which includes the benefit of applying the indefinite reinvestment assertion to the foreign entities reorganized under a new European holding company.
+As a result of the TCJA, specifically the imposition of a one-time deemed repatriation tax on certain unremitted earnings of foreign subsidiaries, the Company recorded a discrete net tax benefit in 2015 which includes the benefit of applying the indefinite reinvestment assertion to the foreign entities reorganized under a new European holding company.
+As a result of the TCJA, specifically the imposition of a one-time deemed repatriation tax on certain unremitted earnings of foreign subsidiaries, the Company recorded a discrete net ax benefit of mon non-U.S. subsidiaries and as such, the Company is considering remitting cash back to the U.S. in 2018 from non-U.S. subsidiaries and as such, the Company will no longer assert that it is permanently reinvested in any non-U.S. federal tax liability.
+As of December 31, 2017.
+These remittances would be considered dividends and under changes made by the TCJA these dividends would be subject to a 100 percent dividend received deduction and would not result in any U.S. federal tax liability.
+As of December 31, 2017 the Comp

-As of December 31, 2016, 2015 and 2014 the Company had \$3.5 million, \$4.8 million and \$5.1 million of gross unrecognized tax benefits, including interest, respectively.
+As of December 31, 2017, 2016 and 2015 the Company had \$2.3 million, \$3.5 million and \$4.8 million of gross unrecognized tax benefits, including interest, respectively.
 Substantially all of these amounts, if recognized, would impact the Company's tax provision and the effective tax rate.

 The Company recognizes interest and penalties related to unrecognized tax benefits in income tax expense.
-As of December 31, 2016, 2015 and 2014, the amounts accrued for interest and penalties were not significant.
+As of December 31, 2017, 2016 and 2015, the amounts accrued for interest and penalties were not significant.

-The following is a reconciliation of the total amounts of unrecognized tax benefits excluding interest and penalties for the 2016 and 2015 annual reporting periods:
+The following is a reconciliation of the total amounts of unrecognized tax benefits excluding interest and penalties for the 2017, 2016 and 2015 annual reporting periods:

-(in millions) 2016 2015 2014 Balance at January 1 \$ 4.7 \$ 4.8 \$ 6.0 Gross increases - tax positions prior periods 0.3 0.4 0.5 Gross decreases - tax positions prior periods (0.4) (0.1) (0.4) Gross increases - current period tax positions 0.5 0.5 0.7 Decreases - settlements with taxing authorities (0.6) (0.7) Reductions - lapse of statute of limitations (1.7) (1.2) Other (0.3) (0.1) Balance at December 31 \$ 3.4 \$ 4.7 \$ 4.8
+(in millions) 2017 2016 2015 Balance at January 1 \$ 3.4 \$ 4.7 \$ 4.8 Gross increases - tax positions prior periods 0.1 0.3 0.4 Gross decreases - tax positions prior periods (0.2) (0.4) (0.1) Gross increases - current period tax positions 0.4 0.5 0.5 Decreases - settlements with taxing authorities (0.5) (0.6) Reductions - lapse of statute of limitations (1.1) (1.7) - Other 0.0 (0.3) Balance at December 31 \$ 2.1 \$ 3.4 \$ 4.7